Olivoz/U220930/README.md

 }
 ```

 The web application loads it's layout from json.
-The format can be defined like the folloing:
+The format can be defined like the following:

 ```JSON
 {